MalenaPS/llm-systems-reliability-lab/docs/reproducibility.md

 ---

-# Local Experimentation Mode
+## Local Experimentation Mode

-Local runs may use real model backends.
+Local runs can use real model backends for experimentation.

 Example: